dattanirjhar/Ultrasound-Radar/README.md

 - Ensure the servo is receiving adequate power
 - Verify the ultrasonic sensor is working independently

-## License
-This project is released under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Inspiration from various radar projects in the Arduino community
 - Thanks to the Processing Foundation for their excellent visualization tools